RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ```

-### Test yout module
+### Test your module

 To test your module you can run the webapp with a mocked back-end.
-To do so use the here under command from the "webapp" directory.
+To do so, use the here under command in the `webapp` directory.
 ```bash
 npm run start:withmock
 ```

-To access the frontend webapp fo to "http://localhost:3333" address with your favorite web browser.
+To access the frontend webapp fo to `http://localhost:3333` address with your favorite web browser.
-To initialize your new module go to "http://localhost:3333/admin/<project>/ui/module/user/create".
+To initialize your new module go to `http://localhost:3333/admin/<project>/ui/module/user/create`.
-To view your initialized new module go to "http://localhost:3333/user/<project>".
+To view your initialized module go to `http://localhost:3333/user/<project>`.